Table of Content

 What is a Compound?

 When two or more elements chemically combine in a fixed ratio by mass, the obtained product is known as a compound.
-Compounds can be defined as substances consisting of 2 or more different types of elements in a fixed ratio of its atoms.
+Compounds can be defined as substances consisting of 2 or more different types of elements in a fixed ratio of their atoms.
 When the elements combine, some individual property of the elements is lost and the newly formed compound has new properties.

 Chemical Formula: Compounds are represented by their chemical formula.
 A chemical formula is a symbolic representation of the proportions of atoms that constitute a particular chemical compound.